- Build sustainable and egalitarian relationships with community partners

 Multicultural interests: As a therapist, I ascribe to the Multicultural Orientation (MCO) Framework to attend to clients’ salient cultural identities and experiences within the therapeutic relationship.
 I recognize the impact of systems of oppression and power on the lived experiences of many clients, and I am committed to working towards social justice and equity for clients of every race, ethnicity, gender identity and expression, sexual orientation, socioeconomic status, religious/spiritual identity, and ability status.

-Clinical Assistant Professor, Counseling Psychology
+Clinical Associate Professor, Counseling Psychology

 Training Background: PhD in Counseling Psychology, University of Iowa, 2016